Skip to content

 Setting up the platform

-To bootstrap your cloud, set up the central and workload modules for your desired cloud provider, find them here.
+Bootstrap your cloud environment by deploying the central and workload modules for your cloud provider.
+Repository links.

-• central - storage and databases required by the control plane
+• central - Storage and databases for the control plane

-• workload - runtime environments which should be deployed per project (e.g. AWS Account/Azure Subscription)
+• workload - Runtime environments deployed per project (e.g., AWS Account/Azure Subscription)

 Publish a module

-It all starts with you having a Terraform module available that you want to deploy.
+Start with a Terraform module you want to make available for deployment.

 terraform {